 All conference participants are invited and encouraged to attend the Student Research and Creativity Conference banquet at 6:30 p.m. in the Campus Union Building Ballroom.
 There is no cost to attend the banquet, but advance reservations are required.
 Each student participant may bring up to two guests.
 To make a banquet reservation, contact Kathie Rolston at 575.562.2343 or firstname.lastname@example.org.

-Student Research Conference awards will be presented by co-chairs Dr. David Hemley and Dr. Stéphanie Borios.
-We'll also hear from the following guest speakers:
+Student Research Conference awards will be presented by co-chairs Dr. David Hemley and Dr. Suzanne Swift.
+We'll also hear from the following guest speaker: